You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 With lower real estate and labor costs, you’re running at optimal efficiency.
 Even further, when you partner with CloudKitchens, we supply the order runners, handoff staff, and more so there’s no need for additional fulfillment staff.
 You can just focus on making great food.

 Opening a brick-and-mortar location typically takes a year, if not more.
 Ghost kitchens only take about a month to be up and running.
-That’s a lot of time and money saved.
+That’s a lot of time and money saved for a business owner.

-At CloudKitchens, you’re set up with basic commercial kitchen equipment, like a three-compartment sink and hood, so you’ll need to bring the rest based on your specific cuisine needs.
+At CloudKitchens, you’re set up with basic commercial kitchen equipment, like a three-compartment sink and hood, so you’ll need to bring the rest based on your specific food preparation and cuisine needs.

 Also, everything’s online.
-So all you have to do is create your account within each delivery app, upload high quality photos of your menu items, and list each menu item to start taking online orders.
+So all you have to do is create your account within each delivery app, post your restaurant name, upload high quality photos of your menu items, and list each menu item to start taking online orders.
 You’re able to reach more customers online without the need for a physical storefront.

 When you open your delivery-only restaurant with CloudKitchens, you have support every step of the way.
 You’ll have a customer success team cheering you on as you grow your delivery business.
 A typical restaurant kitchen doesn’t come with all the pieces of the operations puzzle, whereas a ghost kitchen does.
 All of the restaurant delivery services you need will be all in one place.